 The Fox Project operates a wildlife information bureau and a humane fox deterrence consultancy.
 It has incorporated a Wildlife Hospital since 1993, which admits and treats over 1000 foxes per year, including 250 cubs.

 The charity is hoping to raise funds to build its own hospital and bring its facilities under one roof.
-More information about The Fox Project can be viewed here: http://foxproject.org.uk/
+Learn more about The Fox Project.

 Long Reach sewage works is also home to the Shrill carder bee, England’s rarest bumblebee and is involved in the Bumblebee Conservation Trust’s Making a Buzz for the Coast project, which aims to boost rare bee populations in Kent.